CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/Calculating-the-Limitation-of-a-Linux-Bridge-in-Traditional-Mode.md

 ## Interface Scale

 Through testing, the soft limit for configured interfaces (including subinterfaces, bridges, VXLANs, and so forth) is around 9600.
 Above 9600, the boot time will increase; however, as the acceptable boot time is up to the operator, this is only a soft limit.
-While the limit is not unique to Cumulus Linux, the testing was performed on Cumulus Networks machines with various processors and RAM.
+While the limit is not unique to Cumulus Linux, the testing was performed on various NVIDIA-supported switches with various processors and RAM.

 ## Configured Interfaces

-Configured interfacss include:
+Configured interfaces include:

 - Subinterfaces (swp1.5, swp1.10, swp1.30)
 - Bridges